 The best thing you can do for a piece of writing is walk away from it and let it sit for a day or two.
-When you go back to it any errors and omissions will suddenly become super obvious and any holes that need filling will become super clear.
+When you go back to it, any errors or necessary omissions will suddenly become super-obvious and any holes that need filling will become super-clear.

 Tip 3: Get some fresh eyes

 When reading something our eyes see what should be there rather than what is actually there.
 That’s why it’s always best to get a fresh set of eyes to give a piece a final once-over.
-Those eyes will always see the really obvious things you have missed.
+Those eyes will always see the stuff you’ve missed.

 This is why talking a problem over with a friend is so useful.
 Their fresh perspective on your issue will enable you to come up with a more innovative and elegant solution to your problem.